bujdosobalintlaszlo/Dhondt-form-and-console-app/README.md

 We knew each other’s strengths and weaknesses, which made collaboration and problem-solving much easier.
 For communication, we used Discord, and for task tracking, a shared Google Drive spreadsheet.
 This allowed us to organize tasks, monitor deadlines, and stay on track efficiently.

+# Code structure
+From the beginning, we already had a well-defined structure that didn’t change much from the previous version of the project.
+Our main goal was to design it using object-oriented programming (OOP) principles, ensuring that the system remains cohesive, maintainable, and extendable — even years later, every part would still make sense and fit together naturally.
+A special aspect of this project is that we made extensive use of LINQ, as we wanted to explore its capabilities and write clean, expressive, and efficient code.

 # Features of the app:
 (The app was mainly written to bigger screens with 16:9,16:10 aspect ratios, since there wasn't any restrictions regading that and the used platform (forms) wasn't really suted for that.
 Also the application is in my native language.)